giovanniboscu/continuous-section-field/actions-examples/concrete_pole/README.md

 is the CSF input model produced by the workflow.

-At the geometric level, the file is a structured list of polygonal regions defined at the two boundary sections, `S0` and `S1`.
-Each named region is represented by a polygon at `S0` and by the corresponding polygon at `S1`.
-This polygon pair defines how that region exists and evolves along the member axis.
+To define the tapered pole geometry, the file describes the cross-section only at the two end stations: S0 (bottom) and S1 (top).
+At each station, the cross-section is represented by a set of polygons.
+Each named region is defined by a polygon at S0 and a corresponding polygon at S1.
+This polygon pair establishes the region's extent at both boundaries and determines how the region transitions along the member axis..

 In this case, the hollow concrete pole is represented as a layered circular wall.
 The section is subdivided into annular regions, giving an onion-like representation of the concrete wall rather than a single undifferentiated annulus.
 This makes each concrete layer a named controllable region in the CSF model.